railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    *Defining a Customer Receipt*

-.. note:: Extended view
+.. note:: Extended View

     To display Sales and Purchase Receipts in the Customers / Suppliers menu, you need to use the ``Extended`` view.
-This can be changed with the user Preferences button next to the Home button.
+The view can be changed with the user ``Preferences`` button next to the ``Home`` button in the main toolbar.

 When you create a new `Sales Receipt`, you have to enter the `Customer` for whom you want to create a voucher.
 You can also define `Sales Lines` in the `Sales Information` tab.
 Here you have to define `Account`, `Amount` and `Description`.
 At the bottom of the form, you will have two options for `Payment`: one is `Pay Directly` and another is `Pay Later or Group Funds`.
 When you select the `Pay Directly` option, you have to enter the bank `Account`.
-The `Total` amount displays automatically with calculation of tax when you click the `Compute Tax` button.
+The `Total` amount displays automatically with calculation of tax (if you select VAT to be added) when you click the `Compute Tax` button.

 After validating the sales receipt, you can print the voucher by clicking the `Voucher Print` action at the upper right side.
-The voucher will be printed as follows.
+The voucher will be printed as shown in the screenshot :ref:`fig-salesvoucher`.

+.. _fig-salesvoucher:

 .. figure::  images/account_sale_voucher2.png
    :scale: 75